alkreb/wolf-pack-tracker-au24/docs/tutorials/pack-tutorial.md

 layout: page
 ---

-# Add a wolf to the tracker
+# Add a wolf pack to the tracker

-This tutorial adds a wolf to the tracker service.
+This tutorial adds a wolf pack to the tracker service.
-You can add the wolf's name, location, pack, migration history and health information.
+You can add the pack's name, territory, wolf members, and migration patterns.

 You need about 20  minutes to complete this tutorial.